OctopusDeploy/OctoProduct/chapter1/index.md

 ### Continuous Integration, Continuous Delivery and Continuous Deployment

-The terms Continuous Integration and Continuous Delivery or Deployment, or CI/CD, are frequently used to describe the progression from source code to publicly accessible application.
+The terms Continuous Integration and Continuous Delivery or Deployment (CI/CD) are frequently used to describe the progression from source code to publicly accessible application.

 We consider Continuous Integration (CI) to be the process of compiling, testing, packaging, and publishing an application as source code is updated.